Feeding Oats

 When we buy COB (corn, oats, barley), we have to watch the oats to see they have been crushed.
 Sometimes in the mill crushing procedure, the crushing rollers aren't set tight enough to get the barb off the oat.

 Take a few of your oat grains apart and you will see the barb in question.
-You may get away with feeding them for a while and all of a sudden The 'oat barb villain' arises and you have one serious problem on your hands.
+You may get away with feeding them for a while and all of a sudden the 'oat barb villain' arises and you have one serious problem on your hands.
 That is not worth it to me."

 Contributed by,